julelang/manual/src/std/jule.md

 ```jule
 const Version = `jule0.1.8 @master`
 ```
 Version of package and sub\-packages\.
-This version represents also JuleC version\.
+This version represents also julec version\.

 ---